testcontainers/testcontainers-dotnet/README.md

 .NET Testcontainers is a library to support tests with throwaway instances of Docker containers for all compatible .NET Standard versions.
 The library is built on top of the .NET Docker remote API and provides a lightweight implementation to support your test environment in all circumstances.

 Choose from existing pre-configured configurations and start containers within a second, to support and run your tests.
 Or create your own containers with Dockerfiles and run your tests immediately afterward.

+## Supported operating systems

+.NET Testcontainers supports Windows, Linux, and macOS as host systems.
+Linux Docker containers are supported on all three operating systems.

+Native Windows Docker containers are only supported on Windows.
+Windows requires the host operating system version to match the container operating system version.
+You'll find further information about Windows container version compatibility [here][windows-container-version-compatibility].

+Keep in mind to enable the correct Docker engine on Windows host systems to match the container operating system.
+With Docker CE you can switch the engine with: `$env:ProgramFiles\Docker\Docker\DockerCli.exe -SwitchDaemon` or `-SwitchLinuxEngine`, `-SwitchWindowsEngine`.

 ## Supported commands